exec85/FTB/README.md

 <font size="2"> [Back to Index](#index)
 </font>

-Follow the steps you see when you click on the FTB Google Chrome extension button:
+Follow the steps you see when you click on the FTB Google Chrome extension button

 ![image](https://github.com/exec85/FTB/assets/58392827/f368a160-977e-4744-a7af-bd68386cb0cf)

 In case you do not see HWID, Extension ID, IP and Email please double check if you are logged in with an email in your Google Chrome browser.
-Also make sure that "Synchronization" is active:
+Also make sure that "Synchronization" is active

 ![image](https://github.com/exec85/FTB/assets/58392827/e84ac3d0-6096-4c05-9583-2b834366e5f1)